-For this purpose, the length-age matrices characterizing the stock status in the years before and after the missing data year were obtained.
-The length-age distribution from the year before the missing year was projected forward on the basis of mean growth increment at age and estimated total mortality.
+For this purpose, the age-length matrices characterizing the stock status in the years before and after the missing data year were obtained.
+The length-age distribution from the year before the missing year was projected forward on the basis of mean growth increment at-age and estimated total mortality.
 Similarly the distribution from the year after was projected backwards.
 The length composition in the missing year was then calculated from these two estimates.

 The total loss (Z) used in the calculation described above was determined by minimization of values of deviation square sum between survey age group abundance values in previous and following years by the data from surveys and calculated data.
 At that, the factor of age effect (S_a) was taken into account.
-The mean growth increment at age was also estimated from the survey data.
+The mean growth increment at-age was also estimated from the survey data.
 The method of calculation is explained further in WD8 to WGNSD 2004 (Khlivnoy, 2004)and a spreadsheet showing the calculations is in the stock file.

 The discards for 2010-2017 were estimated from sampling aboard Scottish and Irish vessels collected in 2010-2017 (Table 4.3.5-4.3.8).
-In 2015 the discard rate was estimate at 38% and 52% by numbers on Scottish and Irish observer trips.
-In 2016 the level of discards has not changed significantly and was estimate at 11% and 56% by numbers on Scottish and Irish observer trips.
-In 2017 the discard rate was also high and was estimated at 17% by numbers on Scottish and 39% on Irish observer trips.
+In 2015, the discard rate was estimate at 38% and 52% by numbers on Scottish and Irish observer trips.
+In 2016, the level of discards has not changed significantly and was estimate at 11% and 56% by numbers on Scottish and Irish observer trips.
+In 2017, the discard rate was also high and was estimated at 17% by numbers on Scottish and 39% on Irish observer trips.
+In 2018 discard rate was estimated at 32% by numbers on Scottish and 32% on Irish fleet.

-In 2019 on the benchmark workshop (the WKROCK) discards were recalculated.
-The data from 2012 onwards were reprocessed in Intercatch to ensure a proper raising of discards and landings.
-The mean discards proportion at age obtained for each year by results of Scottish and Irish discards trips was used for recalculations.
+In 2019, at the benchmark workshop (the WKROCK) discards were recalculated.
+The data from 2012 onwards were reprocessed in InterCatch to ensure a proper raising of discards and landings.
+The mean discards proportion-at-age obtained for each year by results of Scottish and Irish discards trips was used for recalculations.
+Discard age compositions were allocated in a similar manner.
+For 2012 onwards, the catch-at-age data were estimated in InterCatch.
+The main fleets (UK(Sco) OTB_DEF>=120 and Irish OTB_DEF_100-119) are typically sampled for both landings and discards.
+Discard rate allocation to other unsampled fleets consisted of: